TaiAgno/MR-Mission5-G1/README.md

 SELF-DISCLAIMER

-A mamoth operation, ongoing with lots of coffee and determination.
+A mammoth operation, ongoing with lots of coffee and determination.

 ## Getting Started